Ceremony Writing: What Pieces Make Up a Wedding Ceremony?

 Published: Wednesday, Dec.
 12th, 2018

 We hear all of the time that one of the main reasons couples ask their friend or family member to perform their wedding ceremony is because they want the ceremony to be personal.
-And many couples figure that no one can make their ceremony more personal than a good friend or a close family member.
+And many couples figure that no one can make their ceremony more personal than a good friend or a close family member who knows their story best.

-In many instances this is true, however, some couples and their officiants still find it hard to get that “personalized” feel, when they sit down and start writing the wedding ceremony.
-Here are some tips to help you get past that obstacle.
+In many instances this is true, however, some couples and their officiants still find it hard to get that “personalized” feel when they sit down and start writing the wedding ceremony.
+Here are some pointers for finding the elements of a ceremony that will make it yours: